bootdotdev/blog/content/news/bootdev-beat-2025-09.md

 ### 2. Boots' Interview Lessons

-We're introducing an entirely new type of interactive lesson: the Boots' interview!
+We're introducing an entirely new type of interactive lesson: the Boots interview!
 It's _kinda_ like a multiple choice question... but much better for learning.
 You're asked an open-ended question by Boots, and then you chat back and forth with him interview-style until he's satisfied that you've covered the points that the instructor wanted to be sure you understood.

 Right now it's mostly used in the Training Grounds, but we'll be adding more of these types of lessons to the regular courses as well.